HashNuke/riak_pool/README.md

 # RiakPool

-Pooled Riak client library in Elixir based on Basho's [Riak erlang client](https://github.com/basho/riak-erlang-client)
+Provides pooled Riak connections for Elixir.
+Re-connects automatically upon disconnection.

-This library gives you easy access to Riak with pooled connections.
+Can also be used in Erlang.
+Based on Basho's [Riak erlang client](https://github.com/basho/riak-erlang-client)

 ## Install